Rohit04121998/Rohit04121998/README.md

 ![Header](static/github-header-image.png)
 <!-- <h1 align="center">Hi 👋, I'm Rohit</h1>
 <h2 align="center">Machine Learning &amp; Data Science Enthusiast</h2> -->
-<h4>I am passionate about working on solutions that integrates software technologies with existing solutions in various industries making them efficient and easy to use.
+<h4>An aspiring enthusiast in Data Science and Machine Learning, driven by a passion for transforming innovative concepts into tangible solutions through coding.
+Passionate about working on solutions that integrates software technologies with existing solutions in various industries making them efficient and easy to use.
 I have often enjoyed working up, building things from scratch, and taking that forward to a monetizable real-world product.

-I am also a graduate student at the University of Southern California pursuing a Master&#39;s in Electrical Engineering (Machine Learning and Data Science).</h4>
+Currently enrolled in a Master&#39;s program in Electrical Engineering with a specialization in Machine Learning and Data Science at USC, I'm keen on gaining hands-on experience in the dynamic realm of software development and machine learning.</h4>

 ### 📈 My GitHub Stats
 <div style="display: flex;" align="center">